-Data brokers are legal businesses.
-They operate in the open, maintain websites, and in many cases comply with removal requests when asked.
+Data brokers are legal businesses, operating in the open.
 But the data they collect and sell enables serious, documented harm.
-The question is not whether your personal information is available online -- it almost certainly is.
-The question is who is accessing it and what they are doing with it.
+Your information is online.
+The real question is who is accessing it, and what they are doing with it.

-There are roughly 4,000 data broker companies operating in the United States.
-The largest people-search sites receive tens of millions of visitors per month, and their business model is straightforward: aggregate public records, voter registrations, property filings, court records, and commercial data, then sell access to anyone who wants it.
+Roughly 4,000 data broker companies operate in the US.
+They aggregate public records, voter registrations, property filings, court records, and commercial data, then sell access to anyone.
 No background check on the buyer.
-No notification to the subject.
-Here are seven documented ways that model causes real harm.
+No notification to you.
+Seven documented ways that model causes real harm:

 People-search sites publish current and historical addresses, phone numbers, and the names of known associates.
 For anyone fleeing domestic violence, dealing with a stalker, or living under a restraining order, this is a direct threat to physical safety.
 A determined person can find someone's current address in minutes for under ten dollars.

-Public figures, healthcare workers, judges, law enforcement officers, and social workers all face elevated risk.
-Several states have passed laws allowing certain professions to request removal, but these laws cover a fraction of the population and a fraction of the brokers.
-The fundamental problem remains: your physical location is treated as a commodity, sold without your knowledge or consent.
+Public figures, healthcare workers, judges, law enforcement officers, and social workers face elevated risk.
+Several states allow certain professions to request removal, but these laws cover a fraction of the population and a fraction of the brokers.
+Your physical location is treated as a commodity, sold without your knowledge or consent.

-When you list a phone number on a data broker site, it becomes available to telemarketers, lead generators, and anyone willing to pay for a list.
-Even if you have never given your number to a broker directly, it can be harvested from public records, warranty registrations, loyalty programs, and the data-sharing agreements buried in terms of service you agreed to without reading.
+Once a phone number is on a broker site, it is available to telemarketers, lead generators, and anyone paying for a list.
+Even if you never gave it to a broker directly, it gets harvested from public records, warranty registrations, loyalty programs, and the data-sharing clauses buried in terms of service.
 The only reliable way to reduce phone spam is to remove your number from the brokers that sell it.

-Business email compromise (BEC), a form of social engineering, cost organizations over $2.9 billion in reported losses in 2023 alone.
-These attacks typically begin with reconnaissance, and data brokers provide the raw material.
-An attacker can look up a company executive's home address, phone number, and family members, then use that information to impersonate them or to craft a pretext that bypasses security training.
+Business email compromise (BEC) cost organizations over $2.9 billion in 2023.
+These attacks begin with reconnaissance, and data brokers provide the raw material.
+An attacker looks up a company executive's home address, phone number, and family members, then uses that information to impersonate them or build a pretext that bypasses security training.

-Insurance companies, online retailers, and financial services firms use data broker profiles to segment customers and adjust pricing.
-If a broker's data suggests you live in a high-income zip code, you may see higher prices.
-If your profile indicates health conditions or risky behaviors, your insurance premiums may be adjusted accordingly.
-This happens without your knowledge and, in most cases, without violating any law.
+Insurers, online retailers, and financial services firms use broker data to segment customers and adjust pricing.
+High-income zip code?
+You may see higher prices.
+Profile flags health conditions or risky behaviors?
+Premiums get adjusted.
+This happens without your knowledge, and in most cases without breaking any law.

-Unlike credit reports, which are regulated under the Fair Credit Reporting Act (FCRA), data broker profiles used for marketing and pricing purposes often fall outside FCRA protections.
-There is no requirement to disclose that your price was influenced by broker data, no dispute process, and no right to see what profile was used.
-The result is a pricing system where different customers pay different amounts based on information they never consented to share.
+Credit reports are regulated by the Fair Credit Reporting Act (FCRA).
+Broker data used for marketing and pricing often falls outside it.
+No disclosure requirement, no dispute process, no right to see your profile.
+Different customers pay different prices based on information they never agreed to share.

 Landlords and employers increasingly turn to people-search sites for informal background screening.
 A quick search reveals arrest records, past addresses, known associates, and estimated income.
 Unlike formal background check services, which are regulated under the FCRA and require disclosure and consent, people-search sites operate without those protections.

-The impact falls disproportionately on people with common names (who get confused with others who share their name), people with old arrest records that never led to convictions, and people whose broker profiles contain outright errors.
-A 2021 Consumer Reports study found that a significant percentage of people-search profiles contain inaccuracies that could affect employment or housing decisions.
+The impact falls hardest on people with common names (confused with strangers who share their name), people with old arrest records that never led to convictions, and people whose listings contain outright errors.
+A 2021 Consumer Reports study found a significant percentage of people-search profiles contain inaccuracies that could affect employment or housing decisions.
 Because these searches happen informally, the subject never learns why they were passed over.

-Identity theft requires a surprisingly small set of personal details.
+Identity theft needs surprisingly little.
 A full name, date of birth, and current address are often enough to open a credit card, file a fraudulent tax return, or take over an existing account.
-Data broker profiles routinely expose all three, and frequently include partial Social Security numbers, known relatives, and previous addresses -- exactly the information used to answer security verification questions.
+Broker listings expose all three, plus partial Social Security numbers, relatives, and previous addresses — the same information used to answer security verification questions.

 Data brokers do not verify the information they publish.
 They aggregate it from public records, commercial databases, and other brokers, then publish it under your name.
 When the data is wrong -- and it frequently is -- you bear the consequences.

-The data broker industry is not going away, and waiting for legislation to solve the problem means waiting years while your information remains exposed.
-There are concrete steps you can take now to reduce your risk.
+The industry is not going away, and waiting on legislation means years more exposure.
+Concrete steps you can take now:

 1. Opt out of the major brokers

-The top 40-50 people-search sites account for the vast majority of consumer lookups.
-Each one offers an opt-out process, though the difficulty varies from a simple email to a multi-step verification that takes weeks.
+The top 40-50 people-search sites cover most consumer lookups.
+Each offers an opt-out, though difficulty ranges from a simple email to multi-step verification that takes weeks.
 Start with the sites that rank highest in search results for your name.
-Our guide on how to remove yourself from data brokers walks through the process for the most common sites.
+Our removal guide walks through the most common ones.

 2. Use a removal service for ongoing coverage

-Opting out is not permanent.
-Brokers re-list profiles within 3-6 months as they ingest new data.
-A removal service monitors your presence across broker sites and submits removal requests on an ongoing basis.
-This is the only practical way to stay removed from dozens of sites simultaneously without dedicating hours every month to the process.
+Opt-outs are not permanent.
+Brokers re-list within 3-6 months as they ingest new data.
+A removal service monitors your presence across broker sites and re-submits as needed.
+The only practical way to stay off dozens of sites without sinking hours into it every month.

-Every form you fill out, loyalty program you join, and app you install is a potential data source for brokers.
-Reducing new data exposure limits what brokers can collect about you in the future.
-Read our data minimization guide for practical steps you can take without becoming a hermit.
+Every form, loyalty program, and app is a potential data source.
+Reducing new exposure limits what brokers can collect about you going forward.
+Our data minimization guide covers practical steps without making you a hermit.

 Can data brokers be held liable for harm caused by their data?